Edward R. Murrow High School

-Edward R. Murrow High School is located in the Midwood section of Brooklyn, New York City, New York and is part of the New York City Department of Education.
-The school is known for its theater program.
-Its success in the arts was recognized by Mel Brooks, who granted the school to be the first-ever to gain rights to the musical The Producers in spring 2008.
-It is a school of the arts where students are either music, dance, communication arts, theater, or art majors.
-The school was created under the supervision and leadership of Saul Bruckner, who was also the first principal of the school.
+Edward R. Murrow High School is a public high school in Midwood, Brooklyn, New York City, operated by the New York City Department of Education.
+The school is dedicated to the arts, and students can audition for programs in music, fine and visual arts, or theater.
+The school was established in 1974 by Saul Bruckner, who also served as its first principal, and was named after the renowned broadcast journalist Edward R. Murrow.
+The school was founded based on the pedagogical theories of John Dewey and the learning and teaching methods of John Dewey High School.

-Murrow H.S. opened in 1974 with Saul Bruckner as principal.
-The school was named for the pioneering broadcast journalist Edward R. Murrow.
-Murrow H.S. was founded according to the pedagogical theories of John Dewey and the learning and teaching methods of John Dewey High School.
-Bruckner retired in 2004 and died on May 1, 2010, in Brooklyn, New York.
-Anthony Lodico became Murrow's second principal.
-In March 2012, Lodico announced his resignation from Murrow in order to accept a High School Superintendent position.
-On April 2, 2012, Allen Barge assumed the role of principal of the school.
+After Bruckner's retirement in 2004, Anthony Lodico became Murrow's second principal.
+In March 2012, Lodico announced his resignation, and Allen Barge took over as principal the following month.

 Academics

 Murrow's academic year is divided into two semesters.
 Students receive new class schedules and teachers at the end of January.
 The daily schedule shifts depending on the day of the week, with class lengths varying from 45 minutes to an hour, and each class meets only four times a week.
-Rather than having a lunch period or study halls, Murrow students have free periods called "OPTA's" (Optional Time Activities), used for studying, eating, or relaxing.
+Rather than having a lunch period or study halls, Murrow students have free periods called "OPTAs" (Optional Time Activities), used for studying, eating, or relaxing.

-In response to concerns over overcrowding and student behavior during free periods, the school administration made the decision to eliminate Optional Time Activities (OPTAs) during the 2022-2023 academic year.
+In response to concerns over overcrowding and student behavior during free periods, the school administration made the decision to eliminate Optional Time Activities (OPTAs) and have a uniform schedule during the 2022-2023 academic year.
 To mitigate this change, students are now required to have a pass in order to visit the library, and are restricted to eating lunch only in their designated cafeteria.
 The 285 suite, which was previously available to students with an OPTA, has been repurposed as an additional cafeteria to accommodate the students.

 During the 2022-2023 school year, the school implemented significant changes to its schedule.
 In contrast to the previous model, where students met with each class four times a week, the updated schedule now requires students to attend each class five times per week.
 Additionally, the schedule has shifted to a more standardized system, with each period is now at a set, specific time rather than varying times throughout the week.
 On Friday, the schedule is shorter.

-Murrow has a number of unique features including:
+Murrow has a number of features including: